yarlson/stagely/docs/architecture/05-stagely-yaml-spec.md

 **Important:**
 - Commands run in the context of the service's container
-- They have access to the same environment variables as the service
+- They have access to the same stagelet variables as the service
 - If a command takes >5 minutes, consider moving it to a background job

 ## Section: `test`

-Defines End-to-End (E2E) tests to run **after** the Preview environment is healthy.
+Defines End-to-End (E2E) tests to run **after** the Preview stagelet is healthy.

 ```yaml
 test: